John W. Campbell: Race, slavery and segregation

 He also, when faced with the Watts riots of the mid-sixties, seriously proposed and went on to proposing that there were 'natural' slaves who were unhappy if freed.
-I sat on a panel with him in 1965, as he pointed out that the worker bee when unable to work dies of misery, that the moujiks when freed went to their masters and begged to be enslaved again, that the ideals of the anti-slavers who fought in the Civil War were merely expressions of self-interest and that the blacks were 'against' emancipation, which was fundamentally why they were indulging in 'leaderless' riots in the suburbs of Los Angeles.
+I sat on a panel with him in 1965, as he pointed out that the worker bee when unable to work dies of misery, that the moujiks [Russian peasants] when freed went to their masters and begged to be enslaved again, that the ideals of the anti-slavers who fought in the Civil War were merely expressions of self-interest and that the blacks were 'against' emancipation, which was fundamentally why they were indulging in 'leaderless' riots in the suburbs of Los Angeles.

-By the 1960s, Campbell began to publish controversial essays supporting segregation and other remarks and writings surrounding slavery and race, which distance him from many in the science fiction community.
-In 1963, Campbell published an essay supporting segregated schools and arguing that "the Negro race" had failed to "produce super-high-geniuses".
+By the 1960s, Campbell began to publish controversial essays including his supporting segregation.
+These views led to many in the science fiction community distancing themselves from Campbell.
+In 1963, Campbell published an essay supporting segregated schools and arguing "the Negro race" had failed to "produce super-high-geniuses".
 In 1965, he continued his defense of segregation and related practices, critiquing "the arrogant defiance of law by many of the Negro 'Civil Rights' groups".
-On February 10, 1967, Campbell rejected Samuel R. Delany's Nova a month before it was ultimately published, with a note and phone call to his agent explaining that he did not feel his readership "would be able to relate to a black main character".
+On February 10, 1967, Campbell rejected Samuel R. Delany's Nova a month before it was ultimately published, with a note and phone call to Delany’s agent explaining he did not feel his readership "would be able to relate to a black main character".

-All these views were reflected in the depiction of aliens in Astounding/Analog.
-Throughout his editorship, Campbell demanded that depiction of contact between aliens and humans must favor humans.
+It is argued all these views were reflected in depiction of extraterrestrial life in Astounding/Analog.
+Throughout his editorship, Campbell demanded depiction of contact between aliens and humans must favor humans.
 For example, Campbell accepted Isaac Asimov's proposal for "Homo Sol" (in which humans rejected an invitation to join a galactic federation) in January 1940, which was published later that year in the September edition of Astounding Science Fiction.
 Similarly, Arthur C. Clarke's "Rescue Party" and Fredric Brown's "Arena" (which formed the basis of the Star Trek episode of the same name) and "Letter to a Phoenix" (all first appeared in Astounding) also depict humans more favorably than aliens.